Effective October 12, 2021 |

 To provide you with our Services, we collect your personal information.
 This can include information that does not personally identify you - such as device numbers, IP addresses, and account numbers.
 It may also include information that does personally identify you, such as your name, address, and telephone number.
 We call any information that identifies you "personally identifiable information" or "PII."

 If you allow others to use your Comcast or Xfinity accounts or Services, we will also collect personal information about those individuals.
-If you are not a Comcast or Xfinity customer, but use our Services through someone else’s account, we will collect information about you, but it may not identify who you are to us.
+If you use our Services through someone else’s account, we will collect information about you, but it may not identify who you are to us.
 We may also collect information about you from third parties.

 We use the information we collect to provide our Services and communicate with you.
-We also use it to improve our Services, develop new products and services, give recommendations, deliver personalized marketing and advertising for our own and others’ products and services, investigate theft and other illegal activities, and to ensure a secure online environment.
+We also use it to improve our Services, develop new products and services, give recommendations, deliver personalized consumer experiences (including marketing and advertising for our own and others' products and services), investigate theft and other illegal activities, and to ensure a secure online environment.

 We may combine information across our systems, platforms, and databases.
 This includes combining information we receive from third parties and information about your use of our Services.
 We may also combine information about your use of one Service with information we get from your use of another Service.